sixolet/phonotype/README.md

 `DEL.F` - 3 - Delay with feedback

-Also known as "all-pass filter".
+Also known as "Comb filter".

+1. Signal to delay
+2. Delay time
+3. Time to decay by -60dB

+`DEL.A` - 3 - All-pass filter

 1. Signal to delay
 2. Delay time
 3. Time to decay by -60dB

 ### Panning